-In the event of a complete withdrawal, the Financial Aid Office must calculate the amount of Federal, State, and institutional financial aid the student earned as of the date of withdrawal.
+In the event of a complete withdrawal, the Financial Aid Office must calculate the amount of Federal, State, and Institutional financial aid the student earned as of the date of withdrawal.
 Any financial aid that exceeds the earned amount must be returned as unearned aid to the respective federal program from which it originated.
 LaGrange College and the student are jointly responsible for returning the unearned aid.
-The college applies the same policy to State and institutional aid awarded.

-The amount of Federal aid earned is determined by dividing the number of calendar days the student attended prior to withdrawal by the number of calendar days in the term, excluding any break of five days or more.
+The amount of Federal aid earned is determined by dividing the number of calendar days the student attended prior to withdrawal by the number of calendar days in the term, excluding any break of 5 days or more.
 The number of days in the term begins on the first day of classes as indicated on the academic calendar of the program, even if the student does not have a scheduled class on the first day of the term, and ends on the last day of final exams.
 (The Return of Title IV Refund Policy applies to students that withdraw on or before the 60% point of the term.
 Therefore, if the resulting percentage is greater than 60%, the student is considered to have earned all disbursed aid and no adjustment to financial aid programs is required.)
 If the resulting percentage is less than or equal to 60%, the amount of federal aid awarded for the term will be multiplied by the percentage to determine the amount of aid earned.
 The earned amount will be subtracted from the original disbursed aid to determine the unearned aid that must be returned to the applicable financial aid programs.
-The portion of the unearned aid LaGrange College must return is determined by multiplying the original refundable institutional fee charges by the unearned percentage.
+The portion of the unearned aid that LaGrange College must return is determined by multiplying the original refundable institutional fee charges by the unearned percentage.
 LaGrange College must return the unearned aid, for which it is responsible, in the following order:

-- 1. Unsubsidized Direct Loan
+- 1. Unsubsidized Direct Stafford Loan

-- 2. Subsidized Direct Loan
+- 2. Subsidized Direct Stafford Loan

-- 3. Perkins Loan

-- 4. Direct PLUS Loan (Graduate Student)
+- 3. Direct PLUS Loan (Graduate Student)

-- 5. Direct PLUS Loan (Parent)
+- 4. Direct PLUS Loan (Parent)

-- 6. Federal Pell Grant
+- 5. Federal Pell Grant

-- 7. SEOG
+- 6. SEOG

-- 8. TEACH Grant
+- 7. TEACH Grant

-- 9. Other Title IV Aid
+- 8. Other Title IV Aid

-- 10. State, institutional, and private assistance programs

-- 11. Student